vc64web/virtualc64web/README.md

 * non persistent snapshot support
 * additional modal dialog to load roms via file dialog and save them to the browsers local storage, in case they are not already embedded in folder roms ...
 * a virtual keyboard
+* storing selected snapshots into local storage ... effectively making those choosen snapshots persistent

 ## next goals
 * javascript interface for settings of the emulation like (greydotbugemulation, soundbuffer size, and so on...)
-* storing selected snapshots into local storage ... effectively making those choosen snapshots persistent
+* virtual joystick for touchscreen devices